Best Sportsbooks for Dec. 2023: Top Online Sportsbooks for US

 New bettors will love how easy it is to sign up for a Caesars account and instantly be able to place a wager.
-Intermediate wagerers will appreciate the generous bonus offer and frequent (if somewhat profit-stunted) bonus offers.
+Intermediate bettors will appreciate the generous Caesars promo codes and frequent (if somewhat profit-stunted) bonus offers.
 And power players have to at least respect Caesars’ place in the sports betting hierarchy when it comes to limits on wagers.

 Caesars offers something beneficial to all who wager – and in an industry that tends to favor one type of bettor over another, that’s a massive benefit to players.

 FanDuel reigns supreme right now as the No. 1 betting site in America, in what has been a battle pitting FanDuel vs DraftKings.
 And it has largely earned that spot on the strength of superior brand recognition, an easy-to-use product, an overwhelming number of markets for North America’s most popular sports and representation in every state in which it is permitted to offer legal sports betting.
 FanDuel is also among the fastest payout sportsbooks.

 In all, new sports bettors – particularly those already familiar with the igaming giant’s daily fantasy sports product – will have a special appreciation for its ease of use and the immense number of market offerings.
-And while more seasoned bettors will find reasons to quibble (among them, FanDuel’s head-scratching decisions on bet limits), there are enough good things here to make FD a popular option for most subsets of bettors.
+And while more seasoned bettors will find reasons to quibble (among them, FanDuel’s head-scratching decisions on bet limits), there are enough good things here, including FanDuel promo codes, to make FD a popular option for most subsets of bettors.

 BetMGM is an industry-leading betting site for a good reason.
 They offer one of the best sportsbook platforms in the U.S. for casual, everyday sports fans.
-They frequently offer engaging ongoing promotions that are accessible for the average bettor to take advantage of.
+They frequently offer engaging ongoing BetMGM bonus codes that are accessible for the average bettor to take advantage of.
 The live betting platform at BetMGM is also on par with their competitors like Caesars and FanDuel.